AJay007-gif/Predictive-banking-analytics/README.md

 d. **Variable Importance Plots** revealed job type, housing loan status, and contact duration as the most influential classification features

 #### Data Preprocessing for Classification
-Before modeling, the classification dataset was preprocessed using a recipe() pipeline:
+Before modeling, the classification dataset was preprocessed using a "recipe()" pipeline:
 1. Normalized all numeric predictors
 2. Encoded all categorical predictors as dummy variables
 3. Removed zero-variance predictors